austinseraphin/motion-accessibility/README.md

 ## Usage
 ### The Motion-Accessibility Console

 The motion-accessibility console gives you a way to interact with a running application through a purely textual interface.
-This works well for blind developers and command line junkies.
+This works well for blind developers and command line users.

 #### Enabling the Console